AC power: Power factor

-For instance, a power factor of 0.68 means that only 68 percent of the total current supplied (in magnitude) is actually doing work; the remaining current does no work at the load.

 Reactive power

 In a direct current circuit, the power flowing to the load is proportional to the product of the current through the load and the potential drop across the load.
+The power that happens because of a capacitor or inductor is called reactive power.
+It happens because of the AC nature of elements like inductors and capacitors.
 Energy flows in one direction from the source to the load.
 In AC power, the voltage and current both vary approximately sinusoidally.
 When there is inductance or capacitance in the circuit, the voltage and current waveforms do not line up perfectly.
 The power flow has two components – one component flows from source to load and can perform work at the load; the other portion, known as "reactive power", is due to the delay between voltage and current, known as phase angle, and cannot do useful work at the load.
 It can be thought of as current that is arriving at the wrong time (too late or too early).
 To distinguish reactive power from active power, it is measured in units of "volt-amperes reactive", or var.
 These units can simplify to watts but are left as var to denote that they represent no actual work output.

 Energy stored in capacitive or inductive elements of the network gives rise to reactive power flow.
 Reactive power flow strongly influences the voltage levels across the network.
 Voltage levels and reactive power flow must be carefully controlled to allow a power system to be operated within acceptable limits.
 A technique known as reactive compensation is used to reduce apparent power flow to a load by reducing reactive power supplied from transmission lines and providing it locally.
 For example, to compensate an inductive load, a shunt capacitor is installed close to the load itself.
 This allows all reactive power needed by the load to be supplied by the capacitor and not have to be transferred over the transmission lines.
 This practice saves energy because it reduces the amount of energy that is required to be produced by the utility to do the same amount of work.
 Additionally, it allows for more efficient transmission line designs using smaller conductors or fewer bundled conductors and optimizing the design of transmission towers.